Frequently Asked Questions (FAQs)

 How much COVID relief money did Bay Area transit agencies get from the federal government and how much is left?

 Bay Area transit agencies received a combined total of $4.4 billion through three separate COVID relief bills passed in 2020 and 2021.
 The amount still available varies by agency with fare-dependent agencies seeing their relief funds depleting more quickly.
+BART and Muni, which face the largest deficits, will fully expend their share by July 1, 2025.

 If most transit agencies received emergency funding during the pandemic, why is there a fiscal cliff?